Spree::Calculator

 : The minimum amount for the line items total to trigger the calculator.discount_amount

-: The amount to discount from the order if the line items total is equal to or greater than theminimal_amount
+: The amount to discount from the order if the line items total is equal to or greater than the minimal_amount

 .normal_amount

-: The amount to discount from the order if the line items total is less than theminimal_amount
+: The amount to discount from the order if the line items total is less than the minimal_amount

 .currency

-preference of 2, and a discount_amount
+, and a discount_amount

-of60 would result in a discount of20 would result in a discount of$2.
+would result in a discount of $5

 class and define description